kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 # DetNet Potential Approach {#approaches}

-Remote process automation presents different types of traffic profiles and to deal with them within the DetNet framework, we discuss few possibilities.
+Remote process automation presents different types of traffic profiles and to deal with them within the DetNet framework, we discuss a few possibilities.

 The DetNet UNI will enable applications to convey specific requirements to DetNet-aware Network.
 Note that it is just an interface and is blind to the